raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - InitContainers **run sequentially** when a pod starts
 - If InitContainers fail, the pod will restart the creation process
 - These are declared under the initContainers array on the pod spec, alongside the Containers array
-- Example: Wait for some time before starting the app container with a command like
+- Example: Wait for some time before starting the app container with a command like: `sleep 1000`

 # Cluster maintenance